pwdel/postgresloginapiherokudockerflask/README.md

 * Adaptable Dockerfile for both Production and Dev, depending upon command sent...rather than different dockerfiles?
 Or is it just the YML file?
 * What do the YML files really do anyway?
 They don't seem to have much control over the situation.
 * How do we prevent dockerfiles from being copied over into the production environment?
 Does that matter?
+* Do environmental variables always need to be set manually within Heroku?
+If so why?
+Is this more secure?
+* What is the GPG key?

 Future Work